 Another step is mapping customer journeys to understand how users interact with your brand before converting.

-Customers really make a decision with their first interaction.
+Customers rarely make a decision with their first interaction.
 They interact with a brand across several touchpoints, such as emails, ads, SMS, WhatsApp, website visits, and follow-ups.

 By mapping this journey, businesses can identify which interactions impact their decision-making and where they drop off.
 This gives a more accurate picture of how your marketing is performing.